famobuwasuzan/global-layoffs-sql-analysis/README.md

 - Handled missing values, including filling industry values using self-joins.
 - Removed irrelevant records where key layoff metrics were missing.

+## Phase 2: Exploratory Data Analysis (EDA)

+The cleaned dataset was analysed to answer key business questions:
+- Which companies had the highest total layoffs?
+- Which industries were most affected?
+- Which countries experienced the highest layoffs?
+- What were the yearly layoff trends?
+- Which companies ranked in the top 5 layoffs per year?
+- What were the rolling monthly layoff trends?

+## Key Insights
+- Layoffs peaked significantly in 2022.
+- The technology sector was the most impacted industry.
+- The United States recorded the highest total layoffs.
+- Several companies laid off 100% of their workforce.
+- Monthly rolling totals show concentrated layoff waves during specific periods.

 ## Key Learning
 This project strengthened my understanding of:

 - The importance of structured data before analysis
 - Controlled deduplication using window functions
+- Trend analysis using SQL
+- Preparing raw datasets for analytical reporting
 - The impact of inconsistent data on business insights
 - Preparing datasets for reliable exploratory analysis